tperry2x-uk/OpenXtalk-IDE-DontPanicEdition/IDE Bundle/Contents/Tools/Documentation/guides/XTalk Script.md

 ### Conversion of Values

-LiveCode converts values in expressions to whatever type of data is needed for the operation.
+xTalk converts values in expressions to whatever type of data is needed for the operation.
 This conversion happens automatically, so you don't need to know what type of data you are dealing with in advance (something that in other languages is called "type casting").